EOSChronicleProject/eos-chronicle/README.md

 The binary header mode increases the exporter performance by approximately 15%.

-The exporter expects that the server sends back block number acknowledgements in text format, each number in an individual binary message.
+In scanning mode, the exporter expects that the server sends back block number acknowledgements in text format, each number in an individual binary message.

+In interactive mode, the exporter expects that the server sends each request as a single binary message.
+The content of each message is either one block number in decimal text notation, or two decimal integers separated by minus sign (-) indicating a range of blocks.

 # Compiling